A look at the design, market and legacy of Victorian pottery

 To someone casually watching the Roadshow this nuance of appraisal will just slip by unnoticed, obliterated by the excitement of the high value quoted.

 The term "retail shop" is somewhat more understandable to those not in the trade, but is still deceptive by inflating the value.
-Retail value can be anything from 10% above the wholesale price to 200% above the wholesale price.
+Retail value can be anything from 10% above the wholesale price to 200% or more above the wholesale price.
+One piece I saw sell at auction recently for $500 ended up on eBay with a $3500 price tag.
 Giving someone a retail value tells them absolutely nothing about what an owner can expect to receive for such an item.

 Antiques Roadshow is a lot of fun but it's hardly an informational reality show.
-It's just entertainment, all about showbiz.
+It's just entertainment—anll about showbiz.

 No comments: